Skip to main content

 • A guarantee of correctness

-• A replacement for validation
+• A replacement for verifying results yourself

 • A measure of business accuracy